bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 If urlopen() throws any HttpError, we consider the target unavailable at the URL.
-We can use this to build a special kind of Luigi task called an `ExternalTask`, which is just a task that checks for completeness using output(), but isn't expected to run anything if the task isn't initially satisfied.
+We can use this to build a special kind of Luigi task called an `ExternalTask`, which is just a task that checks for completeness using output(), but isn't expected to run anything if the task isn't initially complete.
 This comes in extremely handy in the real world when we want to model dependencies outside our control, but not have the pipeline throw errors if certain dependencies are not ready.
 In our example, we don't control the data availability at the remote location on Dropbox, so we model that as an external dependency.